 Dandy (they/them): I’m the Finance and Accounts Coordinator for Partisan.
 I’ve been working at Partisan for just over a year now, and I do all the financial admin things behind the scenes.
 I love plants, co-ops, and growing veg.

-Nathan (he/him): I’ve been involved at Partisan for two years now, originally as a volunteer but for the past 18 months as a staff member.
-My main interests within Partisan are governance, communications and putting on book talks.
+Nathan (he/him): I’ve been involved at Partisan for two years now, originally as a volunteer but for the past two years months as a paid coordinator.
+My main interests within Partisan are comms, governance , club nights and putting on sparsely attended book talks.

 Teegs (they/them): I lived in Manchester for five years but now I’m based in Liverpool.
 My Partisan involvement started by volunteering at workdays and events, then I joined the Events working group, and then I was employed by Partisan on a freelance basis as an Events Coordinator.
 I have a special interest in live music events, our lgbtqi+ inclusivity, accessibility and governance.
 I love Partisan because of the way it brings people together and supports a wide range of social justice causes.